Wollivan/SquadronLeader/Extras/make_a_copy.md

 ## Downloads

 You can download all the printable assets from GitHub.
-The reason we don't have anything on any of the STL sharing sites yet, is because things are in a big state of change, so its easer to just have them in one place at the moment.
+We aren't on any STL sharing sites because they don't allow continuous development with a GitHub repo, so this is the only place you can find us!

 <a href="https://github.com/Wollivan/SquadronLeader/tree/main/3DPrinting/STLs" target="_blank" class="button">Download STLs</a>